Jkgitau/Kenyan-breast-cancer-Network-Analysis-WGCNA-/README.md

-### The script for Kenyan breast cancer WGCNA analysis
+#### This repository contains the data, results and code used to analyse Kenyan breast cancer RNA-Seq data.